openshift/jenkins-plugin/README.md

 An examination of the configuration fields for each type of the build steps will quickly discover that there are some common configuration parameters across the build steps.
 These common parameters included:
 - the URL of the OpenShift API Endpoint
-- the name of the OpenShift project (or namespace in Kubernetes terminology)
+- the name of the OpenShift project
 - whether to turn on verbose logging (off by default)
 - the bearer authentication token

 For the API Endpoint and Project name, any value specified for the specific step takes precedence.
 That value can be either the actual value needed to connect, or as articulated above, a Jenkins build environment parameter.
 But if no value is set, then OpenShift Pipeline plugin will inspect the environment variable available to the OpenShift Jenkins image (where the name of the variable for the endpoint is `KUBERNETES_SERVICE_HOST` and for the project is `PROJECT_NAME`).
 In the case of the API Endpoint, if a non-null, non-empty value is still not obtained after checking the environment variable, the plugin will try to communicate with "https://openshift.default.svc.cluster.local".
-Note that with the "OpenShift ImageStreams" SCM plug-in, these environment variables will not be available when running in the background polling mode.

-Next, the bearer authentication token can be provided by the user via the following:

-- the field for the token in the specific build step
-- if a string parameter with the key of `AUTH_TOKEN` is set in the Jenkins Project panel, where the value is the token
-- if a global property with the key of `AUTH_TOKEN` is set in the `Manage Jenkins` panel, where the value is the token

-Otherwise, the plugin will assume you are running off of the OpenShift Jenkins Docker image (http://github.com/openshift/jenkins), and will read in the token from a well known location ("/run/secrets/kubernetes.io/serviceaccount/token") in the image that allows authorized access to the OpenShift master associated with the running OpenShift Jenkins image.

-For the certificate, when running in the OpenShift Jenkins image, the CA certificate by default is pulled from the well known location ("/run/secrets/kubernetes.io/serviceaccount/ca.crt") where OpenShift mounts it, and then is stored into the Java KeyStore and X.509 TrustManager for subsequent verification against the OpenShift server on all subsequent interactions.
-If you wish to override the certificate used, you can either:

-- For all steps of a given project, set a build parameter (again, of type `Text Parameter`)  named `CA_CERT` to the string needed to construct the certificate, and you can then leave the input field of any applicable steps blank
-- Since `Text Parameter` input fields are not available with the global key/value properties, the plug-in does not support defining certificates via a `CA_CERT` property across Jenkins projects.

-If you want to skip TLS verification and allow for untrusted certificates, set the named parameter `SKIP_TLS` to any value.

-For "Monitor OpenShift ImageStreams", note that project level build parameters will not be available with the background polling processing (though they are available when that step runs as part of an explicit project build).
+Note that with the "OpenShift ImageStreams" SCM plug-in, these environment variables will not be available when running in the background polling mode (though they are available when that step runs as part of an explicit project build).

+### Communication Timeouts

 The default timeouts for the various interactions with the OpenShift API endpoint are also configurable for those steps that have to wait on results.
 Overriding the timeouts are currently done globally across all instances of a given build step or post-build step.
 Go to the "Configure System" panel under "Manage Jenkins" of the Jenkins UI (i.e. http://<host:port>/configure), and then change the "Wait interval" for the item of interest.
 Similarly, the OpenShift Service Verification has a retry count for attempts to contact the OpenShift Service successfully.